collective/collective.handlebars/README.rst

 It is a developer addon and provides additional variants of BrowserView, Portlet, Viewlet and Tile which utilizes handlbars.js_ templating instead of TAL.
-It can be used to optimze the workflow between designers and Plone developers
+It can be used to optimze the workflow between designers and Plone developers.

+The product was developed and tested with Plone 5 but might work with older versions too.

 Features